Citroën SM: Demise

 After the 1974 bankruptcy of Citroën, Peugeot took ownership of the company and, in May 1975, divested from Maserati.
 Peugeot quickly decided to stop building the SM, as production had dropped to 294 cars in 1974 and 115 units the final year.

 Observers often attribute the demise of the SM to the 1973 oil crisis and economic recession.

 While the oil shock certainly affected sales, many far more profligate cars were introduced at the same time the SM ceased production, including the hydropneumatically suspended Mercedes-Benz 450SEL 6.9.
 Peugeot even introduced a V6 powered car of similar displacement and fuel consumption in 1975, the 604.
-In the U.S. (the main export market for the SM), the SM was actually an economical vehicle relative to its competitors.
-However, the U.S. National Highway Traffic Safety Administration (NHTSA) imposed new automotive design regulations in 1974, effectively banning the Citroën from the U.S. market.
+In the US (the main export market for the SM), the SM was actually an economical vehicle relative to its competitors.
+However, the US National Highway Traffic Safety Administration (NHTSA) imposed new automotive design regulations in 1974, effectively banning the Citroën from the US market.

 As illustrated under production numbers, SM sales declined starting in 1972.
 This appears to be attributable to maintenance issues.
 Like an exotic Italian car, the Weber carburetors require frequent adjustment.
 Many engines experienced failure at 60,000 km – it was unclear to most owners that the interference engine design has timing chains that require manual adjustment, an issue not corrected until long after production ceased.
 The 90° engine timing was unfamiliar to mechanics in the 1970s.
 Only Buick (1962–66; 1975–) and Jeep (1966–71) used a V6 with 90° between banks of cylinders.
 Another issue that has been resolved with retrofit is the unreliable ignition breaker cassettes.

 Most vehicles require only generalist maintenance, where any competent mechanic can properly maintain the vehicle.
 Certain vehicles – like Citroëns and Ferraris – require specialist care due to their unique design.
 While a sturdy car if maintained rigorously, an SM requires two sets of specialist care – Citroën specialists, which are widespread in Europe, and a rarer Maserati specialist, to keep the engine in tune.
 Once potential buyers began to realize this, sales dropped precipitously.

 The Quai André-Citroën factory on the banks of the Seine River in Paris closed in 1974, necessitating new manufacturing facilities for both the DS and the SM.
 The runout DS models were built at the new Aulnay-sous-Bois factory, while the final 135 examples of the SM were built by Ligier.

 Components of the SM lived on, albeit mirror imaged – in the Maserati Merak (engine, transmission) and the Lotus Esprit (transmission).
 The successful Citroën CX carried forward most of the SM's dynamic qualities, including the trendsetting speed sensitive power steering.